Moonstruck: Legacy

 Influential film critic Roger Ebert entered the film to his "Great Movies" collection in June 2003.
+In 2006, Writers Guild of America West ranked its screenplay 62nd in WGA's list of 101 Greatest Screenplays.

 Home media

 Moonstruck was released on VHS and LaserDisc in 1988 following its theatrical release.
 It was released on DVD in 1998.
 It was released on Blu-ray by MGM on February 15, 2011.
 The Criterion Collection released a remastered Blu-ray on November 17, 2020.